-Many insurance companies in India offer their insurance plans for NRIs as well.
-However, their terms and conditions may be slightly different from those for regular Indian residents.
+Many insurance companies in India offer their investment plans for NRIs as well.
+However, their terms and conditions may be slightly different from those of regular Indian residents.

 The policy period for an NRI may range from 6 months and extend up to 25 years.
 You can get insurance from the age of 18 to the age of 60.
 The policy term is subjected to the terms and conditions given in the policy.